Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: An inexact Bregman proximal gradient method

-Theorem \ref{thm-fval-iBPG} gives the convergence rate of our iBPG in terms of the function value.
-To establish the convergence result for the sequence of iterates, we need to make some additional assumptions on the kernel function $\phi$, which are often used for studying the convergence of a Bregman-distance-based method (see, for example, \cite{bbt2017descent,t2018simplified,yt2020bregman}) and can be satisfied by, for example, the quadratic kernel function $\phi(\bm{x}):=\frac{1}{2}\|\bm{x}\|^2$ and the entropy kernel function $\phi(\bm{x}):=\sum_{i=1}^nx_{i}(\log x_{i}-1)$.
-More discussions and explanations on functions with these properties can be found in \cite{bb1997legendre} and references therein.
+Theorems \ref{thm-fval-iBPGM-IC1} and \ref{thm-fval-iBPGM-IC2} give the convergence rate of our iBPGM under (AbSC) and (ReSC), respectively.
+To establish the convergence result for the sequence of iterates, we need to make the following additional assumptions on the kernel function $\phi$.

 \begin{assumption} Assume that the kernel function $\phi$ satisfies the following conditions. \begin{itemize}[leftmargin=1cm] \item[{\bf B1.}] $\mathrm{dom}\,\phi = \overline{\mathrm{dom}}\,\phi = \mathcal{Q}$, i.e., the domain of $\phi$ is closed.